What Is Remote IoT Device Management and How Does It Work?

 Types of commonly used IoT devices

-Common IoT devices include drivers, sensors, and various smart connected objects.
+Common IoT devices include Bluetooth beacons, sensors, and various smart connected objects.
 A connected entity can have dozens of sensors built into it to identify and react to the environment.
 A connected entity may have dozens of sensors built into it to identify and react to the environment.
 The sensor outputs information and exchanges data with other connected systems before sending a report back to the cloud.

 Types of commonly used IoT devices